mag-noise/crm/README.md

 Requiers: https://github.com/mag-noise/mapCDF for CDF generation

 ## Usage
-Provide detailed instructions on how to use your project.
-Here’s an example:

 1. Setup:
    - Ensure you have the necessary dependencies installed.
    - Initialize and update submodules if not already done:
 ```
 git submodule update --init --recursive
 ```
 2. Running Examples
    - Run example.py script and verify the output matches output.png
 4. Processing Data
    - Download _tsv folder in the data repository
    - Run level1_processing.py
    - Run level2_processing.py
 5. Creating CDFs
    - Change pathing within code structure to point to level2 .mat files as input path
    - Change pathing within code structure to where CDFs should be generated as output path

 ## License
 This project is licensed under the MIT License.